 - 11.12 The 2007 Open Spaces Strategy (OSS) mapped open space on the basis of access, as 'unrestricted', 'limited' or 'restricted'.
 An update to this strategy was produced in 2018 to support the Local Plan.
 It is changes to unrestricted open space which is set out in the table above, as this is of greatest value in fulfilling a recreational function.
-It should be noted that not all 'unrestricted' open space is recreational public open space, as it may also include amenity land and town squares. - 11.13 There has been a small net gain of 0.42 hectares of unrestricted open space.
-The gains this year have been due to the provision of new public open space as part of the ongoing Green Park Village development. - 11.14 In total, since 2007 there has been a net gain of 12.30 ha of unrestricted open space.
-Within this, there has been a net gain of 4.075 ha since the start of the Local Plan period in 2013.
-The overall unrestricted open space of Reading is estimated at 427.5 ha at the end of the monitoring year. - 11.15 There has been a small net loss of 0.61 ha of open space with 'limited' access over the 2020-21 period when compared to the areas mapped in 2007, and as updated in the 2018 update note and in 2017-20.
-However, this figure is misleading, as those areas had no recreational value.
-This was mainly development of inaccessible greenfield land at Green Park Village.
-There has been no change in 'restricted' open space.
+It should be noted that not all 'unrestricted' open space is recreational public open space, as it may also include amenity land and town squares. - 11.13 There has been a net loss of 1.2 hectares of unrestricted open space.
+This open space has been lost to three developments currently under construction.
+Each of these developments will ultimately deliver some open space once the development is complete, but at this stage only the loss can be reported.
+There has been a small net gain at Green Park Village. - 11.14 In total, since 2007 there has been a net gain of 11.10 ha of unrestricted open space.
+Within this, there has been a net gain of 2.875 ha since the start of the Local Plan period in 2013.
+The overall unrestricted open space of Reading is estimated at 426.3 ha at the end of the monitoring year. - 11.15 There has been no net change in open space with either 'limited' or 'restricted' access over the 2021-22 period when compared to the areas mapped in 2007, and as updated in the 2018 update note and in 2017-21.